Tamreen/mobile.app/readme.md

 - Check the deviceType value sometimes it happens to be null.
 - Take some beautiful screenshots for the app to market it.
 - Beautify the lines and codes, make them really beautiful.
-- Design the about page.
-- Fix the error when there is no internet access.
 - There is an issue of performance when getting trainings that are around.
 - Maybe fix the indian number validations.
 - Fix the android back button, the button should be in the left.